 A highlight during remote and flexible learning is seeing the many photos of students learning from home, to see so many of our children making the most of a challenging situation certainly puts my mind at ease that we are working together positively and that our children are doing well.
 I am so grateful for our wonderful community and the support the school receives during this time.

-SFdS is enforcing a variety of guidelines and strategies to support physical distancing and good hygiene practices to reduce the risk of coronavirus (COVID-19) transmission within the school environment.
+St Francis de Sales has implemented guidelines and strategies to help create a safe environment in this current COVID-19 climate to support physical distancing and good hygiene practices to reduce the risk of coronavirus (COVID-19) transmission within the school environment.

 We are all living in extraordinary times, continuously dealing with changes in the way we interact and live.
 As we continue on this journey together, we continue to acknowledge and recognise the physical restrictions, emotional stresses and financial pressure that make daily living difficult to cope with during this time.